SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ### Image

-In sensenet images can be references.
-In this case the LeadImage field of a "BlogPost" will be something like this:
+Images in sensenet could be handled as references.
+In this case the "LeadImage" field of a Blogpost will be something like this in the response:

 ```json
 "LeadImage": {